nsk1207/fastpages_nathan/_posts/2023-01-24-techlessons.md

     - Female voice may be the most profitable method

 - Algorithms that Influence Our Decisions
-   - Some algorithms, such as Netflix, Google, Apple, etc. will use forms of advertising in order to grab the user’s attention
+   - Some algorithms, such as Google, Apple, etc. will use forms of advertising in order to grab the user’s attention
    - Netflix can show the user with a “You Might Also Like” category, and a % match with what shows they watched in the past and what they liked
    - YouTube generates related videos to what you watched in the past as well
    - Google is able to see past things you searched up and may give you advertisements on certain items, persuading the user to buy something